SilbigerLab/Protocols/Coral_Physiological_Parameter_Protocols/Protocols/Respirometry_Protocol/Respirometer_SOP.md

 - Large cooler
 - Second bin (for source water to fill chambers)
 - Chiller x2 (for cooler and second bin)
+- Chiller tubing (x2 smaller ID, x2 larger ID for cooler and second bin)
 - Heater(s)
 - Second set of heater(s) (for second bin)
 - Apex controller (for cooler)
+- Apex temperature probe
 - InkBird controller (for second bin)
+- (optional) PVC stand for draping wires

 <a name="Bath"></a> **Water Bath Setup**

 1. Place the cooler and second bin in close proximity to their respective chillers and within reach of the heaters and probes connected to the temperature controllers.
 Fill the second bin with the water you'll use to fill the chambers (here called "source water") and set up an InkBird controller (or second Apex) to control the temperature of that water.
 1. Fill the cooler with source water, enough to just fully submerge the chambers once the respirometer and chambers are placed inside, and set up an Apex controller to control the temperature of that water.

-1. Connect tubing to the inflow and outflow ports on your chillers.
+1. Connect tubing to the inflow (larger ID) and outflow (smaller ID) ports on your chillers.
 At the free end of the inflow tube, attach an aquarium pump.
 Place the pump and the free end of the outflow tube in the cooler (repeat for the second bin).
 Plug the pump into a any free wall outlet (not a temperature controller outlet).

 1. Place the Apex or InkBird temperature probe in the water and check that the display (or apex.local dashboard on your computer) is showing an accurate current temperature reading.